 Below we will deal with the biggest event of the year, held each year in Corfu with glory and splendor not seen anywhere else in the world,

-Corfu Easter, a huge celebration bringing thousands of visitors each year to the island gains in momentum for 10 days leading up to the great Resurrection Mass itself.
+Corfu Easter, a huge celebration bringing thousands of visitors each year to the island gains momentum for 10 days leading up to the great Resurrection Mass itself.

 Easter, the biggest festival of the Orthodox church, in Corfu is even greater, more devout, more spectacular, more impressive, and has rituals that are found nowhere else, it is a special event and a great reason to visit Corfu during spring.

 The ‘prologue’ is on Palm Sunday when a procession of Saint Spyridon takes place to celebrate the tradition which says that the Saint freed the island of a deadly plague that hit Corfu in 1629.

 The procession has been held since 1630 and all the bands of the island participate, not many, only 18!

 The same day in the evening there is a concert by the Philharmonic Society “Mantzaros” at the Municipal Theatre.